open-sdg/open-sdg/docs/faq.md

 To get a Google Analytics tracking code, sign in to Google and then [create a Google Analytics account](https://analytics.google.com/analytics/web/provision/#/provision/create).
 After you enter your website's details, you will be given a tracking code.

-For more information about using Google Analytics with an Open SDG platform, see the [Analytics](./analytics.md) section
+For more information about using Google Analytics with an Open SDG platform, see the [Analytics](./analytics.md) section.

 ## Are maps available in Open SDG?